-Yellowstone is undoubtedly one of the most famous National Parks in the US. (maybe the world?
-Idk, I’d have to look that one up.)
+Yellowstone is undoubtedly one of the most famous National Parks in the United States.
 We were SO excited to finally get a chance to see this park after talking about it for over 2 years.
 It definitely lived up to the hype and some common phrases were “are we even on earth anymore?” “how is this real?” and “can you believe we’re here?”
-Check out this Yellowstone itinerary to help plan your trip.
+First off, if you’re wondering if it’s worth it… the answer is absolutely 100% yes.
+Second, if you’re wondering how in the world you’re going to plan this trip, I got your back.
+Check out this perfect four day Yellowstone itinerary to help plan your trip.

 We spent a wonderful 4 days in Yellowstone, and here I’m mapping out how we saw pretty much the whole park in 4 days.
 I’ll try to denote must do items as well if you are there for less time.
 However, I think 4 days is a good amount of time to see all the park has to offer.